 - A value of $33,000 AUD or less

-- The SQA Supplementary PhD support will cover the difference between the value of the primary stipend and the SQA Full PhD funding for the remaining duration of the primary stipend
+- The SQA Supplementary PhD Scholarship will cover the difference between the value of the primary stipend and the SQA Full PhD Scholarship for the remaining duration of the primary stipend

 - If a candidate’s primary PhD stipend is funded for less than four years, they may be provided with a full PhD scholarship of $35,000 AUD per annum to extend their candidature for the remaining period of candidature.